 Afternoon light makes it rather difficult to capture the beauty of The Flower Fields.
 Harsh glares settles on the flowers, accentuating their shadows.
 You can still get some pretty good images, but expect to spend more time editing them.

 Here’s a trick.
 You can visit The Flower Fields in Carlsbad on a cloudy day to get away from the flares and long shadows, the afternoon enemies of your perfect pictures.

 Bring Extra Battery and Memory Card

 Giving that you have an extra memory card, your battery might need a replacement sooner than you expect.
-To avoid any inconveniences, bring an extra camera battery along with additional memory card when visiting The Flower Fields at Carlsbad Ranch.
+To avoid any inconveniences, bring an extra camera battery along with the additional memory card while visiting Carlsbad and its Flower Fields.

 Get Permit for Professional Photography

 While the amateurs can photograph the flowers all day long, the professional photoshoots must be arrange at least 10 days prior to your visit to The Flower Fields at Carlsbad Ranch.
 The farm prohibits using excessive camera and video equipment without a permit.
 Moreover, a written approval is required to use the photos for commercial purposes, including selling prints.

 Visit The Flower Fields in Carlsbad: Etiquette

 We briefly touched on Flower Fields’ etiquette earlier.
 Here is a quick summery of what is allowed and not allowed at the ranch.